mwdchang/archmage-reimagined/README.md

 ## Archmage Reimagined
 Archmage Reimagined is both a modern take and a re-imagination of the  classic online MMORPG game "Archmage: Reincarnation from Hell".

 Archmage was a rich and complex game enjoyed by those who likes deep strategy games.
-However, it is not easy to play, especialy for new players and those with limited time.
-This project will address these limitations and introduce new ideas to keep the game fresh.
+It began in the early 2000s and had kept a cult-following until this day.
+The player incarnate a mage from amongst five factions, each with its own unique strengths and weakensses, and comp]ete to become to greatest mage on Terra.

 ### Development
 You will need to meet the following prerequisites